2018 Pennsylvania primary: There's a lot you need to know

 There are a number of primary contests for local seats in the Pennsylvania House of Representatives.

-In the 53rd Legislative District, which includes parts of Chester County and Pottstown in Montgomery County, Democrats Steven Malagari and Leon Angelichio, both Lansdale Borough councilmen, are running for the party nomination to challenge incumbent Republican Tim Hennessey in the November general election.
+In the 53rd Legislative District, which includes parts of Montgomery County, Democrats Steven Malagari and Leon Angelichio, both Lansdale Borough councilmen, are running for the party nomination to challenge incumbent Republican Tim Hennessey in the November general election.

 In the 74th Legislative District, which includes parts of Chester County, Democrats Dan Williams, Frank Pryor and Joshua Maxwell are seeking the party nod to run against incumbent Republican Harry Lewis.
 Williams is senior pastor of The New Life in Christ Fellowship; Pryor is a political science professor at Villanova University; and Joshua Maxwell is mayor of Downingtown, Chester County.

-In the 143rd Legislative District, which includes parts of upper and central Bucks County, college educator Wendy Ullman and Doylestown Borough Councilman Timothy Brennan are running for the Democratic nomination to challenge incumbent Republican Marguerite Quinn
+In the 143rd Legislative District, which includes parts of upper and central Bucks County, college educator Wendy Ullman and Doylestown Borough Councilman Timothy Brennan are running for the Democratic nomination to challenge incumbent Republican Marguerite Quinn.

 In the 155th Legislative District, which includes parts of Chester County, Ronald Graham and Danielle Friel Otten are seeking the seeking the Democratic nomination to challenge incumbent Republican Becky Corbin.
 Graham is supervisors chairman in East Pikeland Township and Otten is a marketing professional.